AMSP-04/NETN-METOC/NETN-METOC.md

 1. Pull: Request and Response pattern for Environment Conditions based on HLA Interaction Classes.
 2. Push: Request for Continuous updates of Environment Condition based on HLA Interactions and then updates of HLA Object instance attributes.

-Depending on federation design and agreements, one or both methods may be suitable.
+One or both methods may be suitable depending on federation design and agreements.

-## Environment Condition
+### Environment Condition

 Environment Conditions can be modelled by any federate to represent METOC data.
-Multiple overlapping `EnvironmentCondition` objects may exist and subscribing federates should apply merge rules to calculate the resulting environment conditions.
-A METOC server may subscribe to multiple `EnvironmentCondition` objects and deliver correlated METOC data using a Request and Response pattern implemented as HLA interactions.
+Multiple overlapping `METOC_EnvironmentCondition` objects may exist, and subscribing federates should apply merge rules to calculate the resulting environment conditions.
+A METOC server may subscribe to multiple `METOC_EnvironmentCondition` objects and deliver correlated METOC data using a Request and Response pattern implemented as HLA interactions.

 Environment conditions are always related to either the entire synthetic environment (global), a static or dynamic location, a region or a layer.
-This means that an environmental condition can be related to:
+An environmental condition can be related to:
 * Specific geographical location
 * Specific geographical region
 * A specific simulated entity position